ropensci/cde/paper/paper.md

 # Acknowledgements

-Thanks to Matt Starr of the EA and Dave Reynolds of Epimorphics Ltd for useful discussions about the CDE API and providing a full site-listing to help development.
+Thanks to Matt Starr of the EA and Dave Reynolds of Epimorphics Ltd for useful discussions about the CDE API and providing a full site listing to help development.

 # References